mattermost/mattermost-developer-documentation/site/content/internal/qa/testing_k8s.md

 8. Perform your tests.

 NOTE:
-* Please remember that any configuration changes made will be lost when the pod is replaced, this can happen when we upgrade the server or at any time when Kubernetes understand that needs a restart.
+* Please remember that any configuration changes you make are lost when the pod is replaced.
+This happens when the server is upgraded or restarted.
-* If you need to perform a configuration change you need to change the confimap that holds the configuration and kill all mattermost running pods to get new pods with new configuration

-Change the configmap to apply configuration changes:
+* To apply a configuration change, update the k8s configmap and kill all running pods.
+This creates new pods with the new configuration settings.
+Follow these steps to apply the configuration changes:

-1. Get the confimap:
+1. Get the configmap:

 ```Bash
 $ kubectl get configmap --namespace ci-k8s-mysql
 NAME                                      DATA      AGE